 AliExpress is the biggest Chinese e-commerce store, launched in 2010.
 It is the most prominent entity in the Alibaba Group, working similarly to eBay and specialising in wholesale, sale and retail of low-cost goods.
-Due to its' international focus, AliExpress remains one of the most visited Chinese website all over the world, and definitely the most visited in Russia.
+Due to its' international focus, AliExpress remains one of the most visited Chinese website all over the world.

 Within China, all packages are handled by Cainiao, AliExpress's own parcel sorting and delivery service.
 Outside of China, they're handed out to local post offices for transit.